-This can be performed in one of two ways:
+This can be performed in one of the following ways:

-The pipes are delivered with an elastomer protective seal anchored in the internal lining of the pipe
+Pipes are delivered with an elastomer protective joint anchored in the internal lining of the pipe

-When fitting, depending on the laying clearance and the deflection values (e.g. for curving), the concrete edge surface of the spigot compresses the protective seal, which conserves its effectiveness in a range from 7 to 30mm.
-The steel rings are protected after the inner protective seal has been pressed in.
+When fitting, depending on the laying clearance and the deflection values (e.g. for curving), the concrete edge surface of the spigot compresses the protective joint, which conserves its effectiveness in a range from 7 to 30mm.